Features

 Real-life cohort and validation for cervical cancer.

-In addition, a case-control study demonstrated the superiority of the WID®-easy test in the detection of cervical carcinoma, especially endocervical carcinoma, compared to cytological examination.
+In addition, a case-control study showed the superiority of the WID-qEC test in the detection of cervical carcinoma, especially endocervical carcinoma, compared to cytological examination.

 Regulatory pathway